CHIHUAHUA - Figure & Shatter Effect.

 Our Chihuahua has been used for a stunt dog, sitting on the backseat of a speeding taxi, also for a shattering effect.
 Aside from a wagging tail, it has no movement, but can be rigged to move if needed.
 It is sculpted and painted to look like it has hair.
 A few punched whiskers and a small amount of hair punched in the ears help complete the illusion.
-We also used the same form for our Taco Bell shattering chihuahua effect.
-The movie is included here if you care to scroll down to view.
+We also used the same form for our TACO BELL shattering chihuahua effect.
+The movie is included here if you care to scroll down to view it.

 The big challenge of this shatter effect was our clients' request to have our Chihuahua crack/shatter completely first, then have all the pieces fall to the ground.
 Starting with eggshell thin castings, heavily pre-scored in small triangle patterns, we experimented with a lot of different approaches- a pyro shockwave from above, an air-ram shockwave from below, different types of wire pulls, a rake arm, and even one by one piece removal.
 Using primer cord, we were able to achieve the pyro without smoke, but the Pyro still gave off a flash that could not be removed.
 The air ram shockwave was promising, but dissipated too much before reaching and affecting the head enough.